 A couple happenings are inspiring the post you are about to read.
-First, a couple recent posts I published have questioned NASA’s ability to be transparent.1 Second, I recently gave a presentation at the Social Media for Government Conference that shared a case study of a project I led back in 2007.
+First, a couple recent posts I published have questioned NASA’s ability to be transparent. ((Time for me to practice what I preach.))
+Second, I recently gave a presentation at the Social Media for Government Conference that shared a case study of a project I led back in 2007.
 After that presentation someone asked me, “So what are you working on now?”
 This post will shine some light on the three largest initiatives I am part of at NASA Ames.
 This type of current activity sharing is something I’m going to try and share on a quarterly basis.

 NASA Ames’ Web strategy